How To measure your body on The Bike App

 Trunk

-The Trunk is a measure of the length of your upper body.
-It is a measure of the distance between your hip joint and your shoulder joint.
+The Trunk, or torso, is a measure of the length of your upper body.
+It's the distance between your hip joint and your shoulder joint.

 To measure your trunk, stand up straight.
 Do not slouch forward.
 Do not pump your chest up.
 Keep your shoulders relaxed.
 There shouldn’t be any tension in your trapezius or back muscles.